SamSubedi/PowerShell-Scripting-and-Automation/README.md

 # PowerShell-Scripting-and-Automation
 # Bulk User Creation Script for Active Directory and Exchange Server

-# Overview: This PowerShell script allows you to create multiple Active Directory users from a CSV file and automatically:
+# Overview:
+Managing users in Active Directory manually can be time-consuming, prone to errors, and difficult to scale in medium or large organizations.
+This PowerShell script automates the creation of multiple Active Directory users from a CSV file while maintaining a clean, organized, and secure environment.
+The script ensures that users are created in the correct organizational unit (OU), department OUs and security groups are automatically generated if they do not exist, users are added to their respective groups, roaming profiles are configured, home drives are assigned, and users are forced to change their password at first logon.
+For organizations using Exchange Server, the script can optionally create mailbox databases and enable mailboxes for all users.
+This approach ensures consistent configuration, enforces security policies, and reduces manual errors, making onboarding faster and more reliable.

+# Key Features:
+1. User Creation and Organization:
-- Create users in the correct OU
+- Creates users in the correct Users OU based on department

-- Create the department OU if it does not already exist
+- Automatically creates department OUs if they do not exist
+- Generates sub-OUs for Users and Groups inside each department

+2. Security and Access Management:
-- Create the department security group if it does not exist
+- Creates department security groups if they do not exist

-- Add the user to the appropriate security group
+- Adds users to their respective department security groups
+- Forces password change at first logon
+-
+3. User Experience Enhancements:
+- Configures roaming profiles so users can log in to any workstation and retain settings
+- Assigns a home drive (H:) for personal files

+4. Exchange Mailbox Integration:
-- Enable Exchange mailboxes for all users in the Employee OU
+- Optionally creates and enables Exchange mailboxes for all users

-- Force users to change their password at first logon

-- The script also includes optional logic to create 50 Exchange mailbox databases (DB1 to DB50) with specified EDB and log paths.
+- Can create multiple Exchange mailbox databases (DB1 to DB50) with specified EDB and log paths

-# Prerequisites:
+# Active Directory Structure:

-# Before running the script:

-- Active Directory and Exchange Server must be fully functional.

-- The CSV file must include all required columns: FirstName, LastName, FullName, Gender, Role, OU

-# You must run the script with sufficient permissions to:

-- Create OUs and groups

-- Create user accounts

-- Add users to security groups

-- Enable mailboxes and create Exchange databases

-- The CSV must be formatted correctly with no empty columns and all required information filled in.
+- The script organizes Active Directory in a clear, scalable structure:

+- Employee OU as the top-level container:

+- Sales OU contains a Users OU with all Sales users and a Groups OU with the Sales Group containing all Sales users

+- IT OU contains a Users OU with all IT users and a Groups OU with the IT Group containing all IT users

+- Finance OU contains a Users OU with all Finance users and a Groups OU with the Finance Group containing all Finance users

+- Marketing OU contains a Users OU with all Marketing users and a Groups OU with the Marketing Group containing all Marketing users

+- Accounting OU contains a Users OU with all Accounting users and a Groups OU with the Accounting Group containing all Accounting users

+- This structure ensures that users and groups are organized per department, access is properly controlled, and policies can be enforced consistently.

 # How the Script Works?

-- Imports the CSV file and converts the default password into a secure string.
+The script starts by importing the CSV file containing user details and converting the default password into a secure string.
+For each user record, it performs the following actions:

-- Loops through each user record and performs:
+- Checks if the main Employee OU exists and creates it if missing

-- Checks if the department OU exists; creates it if missing
+- Checks if the department OU exists and creates it if missing

+- Creates sub-OUs for Users and Groups inside each department

-- Checks if the department security group exists; creates it if missing
+- Checks if the department security group exists and creates it if missing

-- Checks if a user with the same SamAccountName exists; skips creation if so
+- Verifies if a user with the same SamAccountName already exists and skips creation if so

-- Creates the new user with the provided information, forces password change at first logon, and enables the account
+- Creates the new user in the Users OU

+- Configures a roaming profile for consistent access across workstations

+- Assigns a home drive mapped to H:

+- Forces a password change at first logon

-- Adds the user to the department security group
+- Adds the user to their department security group

-# Exchange Mailbox Setup:

-- Creates 50 mailbox databases (DB1 to DB50) with specified paths

-- Enables mailboxes for all users in the Employee OU
+- Optionally enables an Exchange mailbox

+By combining these steps, the script ensures that every user is properly configured, has secure access, and is ready to work without manual setup.

 # CSV File Example:
+The CSV file must include the following columns:
 FirstName,LastName,FullName,Gender,Role,OU
 John,Doe,John Doe,Male,Engineer,IT
-Jane,Smith,Jane Smith,Female,Manager,HR
+Jane,Smith,Jane Smith,Female,Manager,Finance

-# Important Notes
+# Important Notes:

-- The script will not create duplicate users; it checks for existing SamAccountName first.
+- The script checks for duplicate SamAccountNames to avoid creating users twice

-- Passwords are set to a default (Pineapple123$) and users are forced to change them at first logon.
+- Default passwords are set to Pineapple123$ and users are required to change them at first logon
+- Roaming profiles ensure users retain their settings across all workstations
+- Home drives provide personal storage mapped to H:
 - The script assumes all users belong under OU=Employee,DC=Subedi,DC=com.
-Adjust the OU path if your AD structure is different.
+Adjust if your AD structure is different

-- If running the Exchange database creation section, ensure the specified file paths exist and have sufficient storage.

-- Test the script in a lab environment before running in production.
+- Test the script in a lab environment before deploying to production:

-# How to Run
+# How to Run?

-- Open PowerShell as Administrator.
+- Open PowerShell as Administrator

-- Ensure the ActiveDirectory module is installed and loaded.
+-Ensure the ActiveDirectory module is installed and loaded

-- Place the CSV file at the path specified in $csvPath.
+- Place the CSV file at the path specified in $csvPath

-# Run the script using:
+- Run the script using: .\BulkUserCreation.ps1

-- .\BulkUserCreation.ps1
+# Verify that:

-- Confirm that users are created, assigned to groups, mailboxes enabled, and databases created (if enabled).
+- All users are created in the correct department OU

+- Roaming profiles and home drives are configured

+- Users are members of their respective department groups

+- Exchange mailboxes are created and enabled if applicable

+This script provides a professional, scalable, and secure approach to Active Directory management.
+By automating repetitive tasks, enforcing security policies, and maintaining a clear AD structure with department OUs, groups, roaming profiles, and home drives, organizations can improve efficiency, reduce errors, and enhance user satisfaction.